 - Black-eyed peas and collard greens (or cabbage) are staples found on most tables in the southern United States on New Year’s Day.
 It is said that eating the peas will bring good luck and the greens will bring wealth.

 - What about what NOT to eat?
 Make sure not to eat chicken or lobster on New Year’s Day.
 They are considered bad luck foods because lobsters can crawl backward and chickens can scratch themselves backward.
-This may indicate a setback in the upcoming year.
+Thus, this may indicate a setback in the upcoming year.
 Similarly, any winged birds should be off the table because you don’t want your good luck flying away!

 - Good Luck Traditions/Superstitions around the world: